 Traditional Turkish Desserts

 These lands are one of the most fertile geographies of the region in terms of dessert.
 As a people who are fond of their throat and taste, the food culture created by Turkish society is known almost all over the world.
 Ranking in the top five in the world in terms of variety and taste, Turkish cuisine is also quite assertive in desserts.
 We investigated the prominent traditional Turkish desserts and the names of these desserts.
-Here are traditional Turkish desserts from past to present.
+Here are traditional Turkish desserts from the past to the present.

-It’s tiny, its flavor is great… Tulumba dessert!
-One of the most beautiful desserts with sherbet, tulumba is one of the desserts that said it cannot be made at home but said to be “not difficult” when the recipe is read.
+It’s tiny, and its flavor is great… Tulumba dessert!
+One of the most beautiful desserts with sherbet, tulumba is one of the desserts that said it cannot be made at home but is said to be “not difficult” when the recipe is read.

 Halka Tatli, Turkish Churros

-Baklava is so important for Turkey between Greece and Turkey in the recent past almost “Baklava whom?”
+Baklava is so important for Turkey between Greece and Turkey in the recent past, almost “Baklava whom?”
 There would be a diplomatic crisis because of the fight.
 Joking aside, it is a fact that the Greek side has applied for an international patent for baklava.
 However, the topic Greece – Turkey in a scene of contention within the country before the crisis, though, Gaziantep, placed Adopt been positioned with a clear stance on this issue.
-Baklava, which is made by laying thinly rolled doughs in layers and baking them with walnuts or pistachios, is a dessert that requires many delicacy and mastery despite this general recipe.
+Baklava, which is made by laying thinly rolled dough in layers and baking them with walnuts or pistachios, is a dessert that requires many delicacies and mastery despite this general recipe.

 If your way has fallen to Gaziantep and talking about dough desserts, you cannot skip katmer.
 The national dessert of Gaziantep, katmer, is prepared with a thinly rolled pastry made of baklava dough and greased in a way that you will say it will break off while watching.
 Katmer, which is sherbeted just like baklava, is on our list of Traditional Turkish desserts as a flavor that you should definitely taste if you have been to Gaziantep.